Asal-zou/analyzing--e-commerce-database-with-SQL/cleaning_data.md

-**changing ptotal_ordered format to numeric and a cleaner look, looking for nulls, making sure it just contains digits**
+**Changing ptotal_ordered format to numeric and a cleaner look, looking for nulls, making sure it just contains digits**

   ```
 UPDATE public.sales_report